 (3) If polarization is elevated at wavelengths shorter than 10 $\mu$m, the extended Aitken method can fit those type of spectra better and thus enhance the science that can be obtained from mid-IR multi-wavelength imaging polarimetry or spectropolarimetry.

-We propose that the new extended Aitken method can always be used to derive the three components of mid-IR polarization from observations that measure at least three wavelengths that bracket and sample the 9.7 $\mu$m silicate feature.
+We propose that the extended Aitken method can be used to derive the three components of mid-IR polarization from observations that measure at least three wavelengths which bracket and sample the 9.7 $\mu$m silicate feature.